DenisKusakin/sling-react/README.md

 AEM developers should get the following features:
 * No need to think about HTML/CSS/JS at all.
 * Another notion of component comparing to AEM components, this approach should help to build reusable components.
-* More convenient approach for building authorable components comparing to AEM.
+* More convenient approach for building configurable components comparing to AEM.

 ## Built With

 * [Apache Sling](https://sling.apache.org/)
 * [ReactJS](https://reactjs.org/)
-* [Material UI](https://material-ui.com/) - used for building athoring dialogs
+* [Material UI](https://material-ui.com/) - used for building authoring dialogs
+* [Kotlin](https://kotlinlang.org/) - kotlin is used mostly because of its ability for building DSLs
+* [NextJS](https://github.com/zeit/next.js/) - used as developer environment for frontend developers